 The online application is available here.

 ** Important Note: The Department of Life Sciences Communication understands that Covid-19 restrictions are making it challenging for some applicants to take the GRE.
-Therefore, applicants to the LSC M.S. program and Mass Comm-Life Sciences Communication Ph.D. program can request a GRE waiver for the spring 2021 and fall 2021 application cycles.
-To request a waiver, please add a brief description of why you did not submit GRE scores at the end of the personal statement.
-The absence of GRE scores will not be held against applicants for the spring 2021 and fall 2021 application cycles.
-Contact Tera at firstname.lastname@example.org with any additional questions.
+Therefore, submission of GRE scores is optional for applicants to the LSC M.S. program and Mass Comm-Life Sciences Communication Ph.D. program for the fall 2021, spring 2022, and fall 2022 application cycles.
+The absence of GRE scores will not be held against applicants for the fall 2021, spring 2022, and fall 2022 application cycles.

 Students are required to take a communication theory course, a research methodology course, a graduate level statistics course, and the LSC colloquium in life sciences communication.
 The degree also requires a thesis based on original research.

 The student meets with their advisor during the first semester of the program to outline a course trajectory for the next two years.
 In consultation with their advisor, the student assembles a committee of three faculty members.
 The student defends their master’s thesis in front of the committee at the end of their program.